zeyongTsai/postmessage-event-bus/README.md

             ... // other values
         })
     },
-    on: ['increase', 'decrease'], // events that u wanna listen
+    // events that u wanna listen
+    on: ['increase', 'decrease'],
-    emit: ['change'] // events that u will dispatch
+    // events that u will dispatch
+    // this is for auto dispatch events for some pages that listening thoes events
+    // otherwise they would notify current page manually
+    // eg:
+    // after initialized or success callback in other window
+    // pmeb.send({name: 'change'})
+    emit: ['change']
+})

+pmeb.send({
+    name: 'otherEvent', // u can dispatch event that not specified in emit params
+    data: { ... }
 })
 ```